drolsen/webpack-svg-spritely/README.md

 ### Tests

 Webpack SVG Spritely comes with a number of tests found under `/tests`.
 These are here to help you better understand the expectations of each option we covered above.

-Simply run `npm run test` or `yarn test` from the root of the plugin to run a basic test.
-Running a test will produce a `/dist` directory, with each test, review the bottom of the bundled .js file and the sprite file to gather a understanding of changes taking place from test to test.
+Simply run `npm run test` or `yarn test` from the root of the plugin to run all tests.
+Running a test will produce a `/dist/[test]` directories.
+With each test, be sure to review the bottom of the bundled.js file(s), and the sprite file to understanding changes taking place from test to test.

 If you would like to change a test, update the root package.json file's `test` script to use any of the `/test/*.test.config.js` files.